eformsignen/eformsignen.github.io/help/chapter2.rst

    :width: 700px

-To add a company stamp, click the  **Add company stamp** button and upload an image or scan a stamp and also set the stamp name and give permission to groups and members to use the stamp.
+To add a company stamp, click the  **Add company stamp** button, name the stamp name, and give permission to groups and members to use the stamp.
+Then, click the **Register** button to scan the stamp, upload the image, or create the stamp.

 .. figure:: resources/company-stamp-register.png
    :alt: Add company stamp pop up
    :width: 400px

-- **Stamp name**: Enters the name of the stamp.
+- **Stamp name**: Enter the name of the stamp.

-- **Description**: Enters the description of the stamp.
+- **Description**: Enter the description of the stamp.

-- **Stamp image**\: You can add a stamp image by uploading a stamp image using the **Upload image**\  button or the scanning a stamp using the **Scan stamp**\  button.
+- **Register**: You scan the stamp, upload the image, or create the stamp by clicking the **Register** button.

-- **Permission to use**: You can grant permission to use stamp to all or specific members/groups.
+- **Permission to use stamp**: You can grant permission to use the stamp to all or specific members/groups.

 You can see the history of updates and deletions, and modifications made to a stamp.
 The following shows the stamp history shown when you click the **History**\  button.